Kevin's Therapy Story: How BetterHelp Rebuilt My Trust In Therapy

 Takeaway

-Although Kevin had previous experience with mental health services, he hadn’t yet found a therapist that felt right and was able to help him in the way he deserved.
+Although Kevin had previous experience with mental health services, he hadn’t yet found a therapist who felt right and was able to help him in the way he deserved.
 Once Kevin discovered the BetterHelp therapeutic process and connected with a mental health professional he clicked with, it became possible to make progress on a variety of his concerns, such as broken relationships, loneliness, and anxiety.
 If you’ve had a poor experience with therapy in the past, please don’t let it hold you back from reaching out and getting help now.
 Online therapy may be an excellent place to begin.

 Build your own success story